 In Part 2 of Welcome to the machine we will hear from Doug Ayres, MD at Filament, an agency that advises and implements machine- learning techniques for clients from its office at Workspace’s Cargo Works in Waterloo, look at tasks that no longer require any human interaction and consider the future of AI.

 Workspace has an extremely busy events calendar, you can see that here on our site.
 We recently heard from experts on AI at one of our very popular WBI Dinners, make sure to look out for our next one so you can attend.

 In the meantime, if you’re looking for an office space that’s as inspiring as it is functional, why not see what Workspace has to offer?
-We have over 65 locations across London to choose from.
+We have 64 properties across London to choose from.